FMMT666/launchpad.py/README.md

     - added MF64 LedCtrlRaw(), ButtonStateXY(), LedAllOn()
     - added MF64 LedCtrlXY()
     - added support for the Launchpad Pro Mk3
+    - updated some demos to work with the Pro Mk3
-    - updated some demos to work with the Pro
+    - updated even some demos to work with the Pro Mk3
+    - updated yet some more demos and eliminated some bug
+    - updated pressure event handling in the Pro, Pro Mk3 and X's ButtonStateXY() methods
+    - added a Pro Mk3 "reset to Live mode" demo file
+    - updated ButtonStateXY() for the Pro Mk3, incl "classic" and "Pro" mode

 ### CHANGES 2020/05/XX: